aire-program/aire-impact-dashboard/README.md

 *   **Risk & Sentiment:** Surfacing qualitative themes from participant reflections to guide policy and support structures.

 ### Public Reference Implementation
-This repository contains the **public reference implementation** of the internal dashboard.
-To ensure transparency and facilitate collaboration without compromising privacy, this instance operates on a **high-fidelity synthetic dataset**.
-This data mirrors the statistical properties, adoption patterns, and structural relationships of the actual institutional deployment, allowing external stakeholders to evaluate the analytical framework in a privacy-preserving environment.
+This repository contains the **public reference implementation** aligned with the internal dashboard.
+To maintain transparency while safeguarding confidentiality, it ships with a **fabricated, high-fidelity synthetic dataset** that mirrors the statistical properties, adoption patterns, and structural relationships observed in production.
+The operational deployment remains inside the College of Social Science environment; this version allows partners to review the analytical model without exposing institutional records.

 ---